5/6/2025

 Carla

-And our next question comes from Kelly to you with Jeffrey.
+And our next question comes from Kelly T. with Jefferies.

 speaker

 Good morning, Todd.
 This is Jose for Kelly.
 Thanks for taking my question.
 It's more of a clarification question.
-When FDA raised concerns about baseline differences.
-Between the placebo and treatment arms, were they referring to the first measurement post chamber entry, either screening or treatment specifically, or was it differences in baseline prior to end chamber entry?
-And also on the type a meeting, I believe you mentioned you had already been scheduled for 30 days last month.
-Is it very dissimilar happening soon or is it to get pushed back?
-Any colleague can provide a natural will be helpful.
+When FDA raised concerns about baseline differences between the placebo and treatment alarms, were they referring to the first measurement post chamber entry, either screening or treatment specifically, or was it differences in baseline prior to any chamber entry?
+And also on the type A meeting, I believe you mentioned it had already been scheduled for 30 days last month.
+Is it very soon it's happening soon, or is it a good pushback?
+Any call you can provide on that front will be helpful.

 speaker